luckv/genpo/README.md

 ### `roots`

 Generators for random polynomials roots and multiplicities.
-All generated roots are integers numbers not too big.
-They are simple to find.
+All generated roots are integers numbers not too big, simple to find by hand.

 ### `polynomials`

 Generators for polynomials, with or without roots.
 This is the core of the genpo library, where many parts of the library are used.
-The functions in this file are divided in two categories: generators for polynomials in which the sum of multiplicities of their zeroes equals its degree, and generators for polynomials with an arbitrary sum of zeroes' multiplicity.
+The functions in this file are divided in two categories, based on the generated polynomials:

+- generators for polynomials in which the sum of multiplicities of their zeroes equals its degree;

+- generators for polynomials with an arbitrary sum of zeroes' multiplicity.

-#### `fz` generators
+#### `fz` "full zeroes" generators

 Functions in the `genpo.random.polynomials` with `fz` in the name, are functions that returns polynomials that I defined *full zeroes*, polynomials in which the sum of multiplicities of their zeroes equals its degree.

 # Genpo cli

 Coming soon.
 Stay tuned ;)